domonda/api/README.md

     "vatPercent": 20,                   // Optional number or null "vatPercentages": [20, 20, 20],     // Optional array of numbers or null
     "vatAmounts": [210, 900, 12],       // Optional array of numbers or null
-    "dicscountPercent": 0,              // Optional number or null "discountUntil": null,              // Optional string with format "YYYY-MM-DD" or null "currency": "EUR",                  // Optional string or null, 3 character ISO 4217 alphabetic code "conversionRate": 1,                // Optional number greater zero or null
+    "discountPercent": 0,               // Optional number or null "discountUntil": null,              // Optional string with format "YYYY-MM-DD" or null "currency": "EUR",                  // Optional string or null, 3 character ISO 4217 alphabetic code "conversionRate": 1,                // Optional number greater zero or null